andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Known Issues**

-- Modals for things like Delete Confirmation etc are the same size as the expanded Filter Label Modal
-- All Icons are now colored black and smaller.

 **Version History**

 Version 0.94
 - With the new Blogger Labels update, we've updated the code to work better.
 Font size increased along with better padding
+- All Icons are now colored black and smaller.

 Version 0.93
 - Reduced font size of Labels on the Editor